Have you heard the news? The skilled trades shortage is getting worse.

 Benefits of Being an HVAC Technician

 HVAC technicians put their technical know-how, mechanical skills and practical smarts to work to solve complex problems.
-They can feel the satisfaction of overcoming new obstacles on a regular basis in order to keep their customers comfortable and healthy.
+They can feel the satisfaction of overcoming new obstacles on a regular basis in order to keep their customers comfortable and happy.

 HVAC technicians travel to various worksites throughout the day.
 They can perform services indoors and outdoors.
 They’re on their feet a lot.
 Overall, it can be an active job, which is great if you shudder at the thought of sitting at a desk in an office all day.